Public Comment

 Impact

-Approximately 7% of LGBT adults in the U.S. are age 65 or older, including approximately 217,000 transgender older adults.
+Approximately 7% of LGBT adults (about 794,000 adults) in the U.S. are age 65 or older, including approximately 172,000 transgender older adults.
 LGBT older adults face unique challenges within the context of aging compared to their cisgender, heterosexual peers, including reporting worse mental and physical health outcomes, barriers to receiving formal and informal health care and social support, and experiences of discrimination based on their sexual orientation and gender identity.
 Poorer health outcomes may result partly from high rates of poverty and food insecurity among all LGBT people, with particular vulnerabilities for LGBT older adults.

 Summary